blakenetz/fetch-doggie-rescue/README.md

 I would have liked to implement an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to stop in-flight requests when a new one is made.

 I'm also not touching the `/location/` endpoint.
 I guess I could have utilized it either for dog filtering or expanding on the location data of each dog (currently it's limited to the `zip_code`), but I didn't want this project to balloon, so I focused on a quality MVP instead.

+IMHO the footer is a bit of a mess on mobile viewports because I opted for a single layout.
+I also wanted to keep this a single page (i.e. without a router), so I just crammed as much stuff in the view as possible, which means a heavy reliance on modals.